isomerpages/nrf-corp/_about/About NRF Singapore/Location.md

 ## NRF Headquarters
 ----------------

-The National Research FoundationSingapore (NRF) is located within the Campus for Research Excellence and Technological Enterprise ([CREATE](https://www.nrf.gov.sg/about-nrf/nrf-headquarters#create)), which is situated at the University Town Civic Plaza, National University of Singapore.
+The National Research Foundation, Singapore (NRF) is located within the Campus for Research Excellence and Technological Enterprise ([CREATE](https://www.nrf.gov.sg/about-nrf/nrf-headquarters#create)), which is situated at the University Town Civic Plaza, National University of Singapore.

 **Address**
 1 CREATE Way #12-02